Our MISSION

 Our community production All I Want for Christmas… will now premiere on: Saturday, January 24, 2026

-Paired with a NEW winter vendor market The January Shoppe!
+Paired with a winter marketplace The January Shoppe!

-This event invites families to enjoy a day of shopping, community, and a heartwarming winter performance.
+This event invites families to enjoy a day of shopping, fun, and a heartwarming winter performance.

 It’s comedy, chaos, joy, and hope all wrapped into one unforgettable afternoon.